llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

           types and floating types except complex types) and pointer types.
         * `&`, `|`, and `^` support exactly C11's integer types.
-        * Deviations from OpenACC 2.6
-            * OpenACC 2.6 sec.
-2.5.12p774 mistypes `^` as `%`.
-The
-              latter would be nonsense as a reduction operator.
-            * OpenACC 2.6 specifies that reduction operators support "the numerical data types in C", which is not terminology used by the C11 standard, and then it lists specific types.
-We use this description only as a guideline as some operators more reasonably support different types than the types listed.
-For example, all operators can support `bool` and enumerated types, which are not listed, and `max` and `min` cannot support complex types, which are listed.
-            * Specifically, we have designed the operand type constraints for reduction operators to match the operand type constraints for C11's corresponding operators when combined with the general reduction constraint that the result type and both operand types must all be the same type.
-            * All such support depends on Clang's corresponding support for OpenMP reductions.
-Some operand types might not be supported when compiling the generated OpenMP using a different compiler.
 * `num_gangs`, `num_workers`, `vector_length` clauses
     * The argument in all cases must be a positive integer expression.
     * The `vector_length` argument must also be a constant or Clacc